kookaburra987/old-norse/README.md

 * concat preposition with noun and noun with numeral
 * concat definite article to noun
 * concat definite article with noun with adjective
+* concat a name with a personal pronoun (Example: vit Haraldr, meaning: We two, Harald and I)